 The best vermouth for a vodka martini is one you’d enjoy on its own.
 Try more citrus-forward, floral, or even herbal and savory vermouths, rather than those with subtle or primarily grape-prominent profiles.

-Instead of a dry vermouth, meant to allowed gin’s botanicals to shine, opt for a bolder blanc/bianco offering.
+Instead of a dry vermouth, meant to allow gin’s botanicals to shine, opt for a bolder blanc/bianco offering.
 Vermouths like Carpano Bianco, Channing Daughters VerVino Vermouth Variation 5 or Imbue Bittersweet Vermouth provide enough backbone and depth to keep your vodka martini interesting.

 Though sure to divide martini purists and opinionated cocktail lovers, we use an extra ingredient once integral to martini recipes, but has seemingly fallen by the wayside since the drink’s creation in the mid-1800s: orange bitters.
 It can be omitted if you use a quina vermouth like Cocchi Americano or Contratto Bianco, which will give your martini a flavor profile akin to a vodka tonic.